Allodi-Lab/Nicole_MRes/README.md

 ---

-## Version

 > **Note:**
-> For Ethovision_analysis, model statistics were first determined then raincloud plots produced wich were used in the thesis.
+> For `Ethovision_analysis`, model statistics were first determined, then raincloud plots were produced, which were used in the thesis.
-> For the MoSeq_analysis, model statistical were first determined, then the SE values were determined, the SE values were then ordered by control frequency. the `ordered_SE` data was used for the thesis.
+> For the `MoSeq_analysis`, model statistics were first determined, then the SE values were determined.
+The SE values were then ordered by control frequency.
+The `ordered_SE` data was used for the thesis.
 GEELM model was just for testing and can be ignored.
-> For RNAscope_analysis, attempted replication of the code used in GraphPad Prism, but was unsuccessful.
-Data used in thesis was analysed in GraphPad Prism instead, using a Nested T-Test.
+> For `RNAscope_analysis`, attempted replication of the code used in GraphPad Prism, but was unsuccessful.
+Data used in the thesis was analysed in GraphPad Prism instead, using a Nested T-Test.